Stanford PD Community Blog

 The recording of the webinar is available on the APDA YouTube channel.

-The APDA Information & Referral Center at Stanford has a list of physical therapists on the San Francisco Peninsula and in the South Bay.
+The APDA Information & Referral Center at Stanford has a contact us.

 If you live elsewhere in the country, find your closest APDA Information & Referral Center.